Get in touch

 Before you knew it the simple way-finding had brought me to a train platform which would take me to the heart of Copenhagen (about 20mins).

 Again, sitting down on this comfortable, clean and spacious train made me stop and look.
 Okay, it’s a train but if u start to look closely at the details, you realised the design and user experience is key to how the Danish thought and how they regard their citizens.
 Music player socket overhead was a simple and nice touch but the tray table really got me excited.
 No seriously!
 Push down from the seat in front and out slid a walnut verneered thick ply table with brushed steel, recessed cup holder.
 Right then I knew and understood how this place lived by its values.
-No sexy strapline, logo or campaign.
-This is place branding at its best and at its purest.

 Why Amsterdam may be the new creative capital of Europe